JacobFV/old-jacobfv.github.io/_projects/the-multi-agent-network.markdown

 - any number of other agents in `self.agents`: such as internal datasets, replay buffers, state estimators, triple graph query agents, etc.

 `CommonAgent`'s

+## New Attempt

+The Multi Agent Network (MAN) extends salina with an **executor** and **common agents**.

+An executor
+- contains a workspace and agents
+- helps you schedule updates on particular subsets of agents
+    - indefinitely
+    - alternating periodic
+    - update condition for each agent
+- provides a feedforeward wrapper to update the workspace variable for the current timestep

+Common agents
+- keep track of, connect, and prune their lateral neighbors, parents, and children
+- reproduce, train, and die
+- share a sparse representation language where 0 is equivalent to `None`
+- share a common dataflow interpretation for `bottom`, `side`, and `top` (not all agents use all these variables)
+- namescope their variables and only operate on other name-scoped variables